Generalized geometric commutator theory and quantum geometric bracket and its uses: Conclusions

 \section{Conclusions}

 The conclusions can be assembled here.
-In this paper, by bringing the structure function determined by the spacetime itself into the commutator, then a generalized geometric commutator totally relied on structure function forms, in other words, generalized geometric commutator is constructed by the commutator equipped with geomutator.
+In this paper, by bringing the structure function determined by the spacetime itself into the commutator, then a generalized geometric commutator totally relied on the form of geometric potential function, in other words, generalized geometric commutator is constructed by the commutator equipped with geomutator.
 Accordingly, quantum covariant Poisson bracket and quantum geometric bracket are respectively defined by generalized geometric commutator and geomutator.

-In theory, with the definition of quantum covariant Poisson bracket (QCPB) and generalized structure Possion bracket(GSPB), it well defines the covariant theoretical framework for the quantum mechanics and generalized Hamiltonian mechanics.
+In theory, with the definition of quantum covariant Poisson bracket (QCPB) and generalized structure Possion bracket(GSPB), it well defines the covariant theoretical framework for the quantum mechanics and analytical mechanics.